 - Improved data quality and use - Research on digital solutions to improve data quality and promote use of quality data in health system planning and in driving efficiency gains in health system operations.

-In scope: commissioned awards will support
+Commissioned awards will support applications which:

 - Demonstrate they address the key criteria (a-e above).